 Cons: You may want to bring bug spray if you are doing a field photo shoot.
 Mosquitos, ants, and spiders love tall un-mowed grass and may decide to join you.
 Snakes like it too so keep that in mind.

 I have been fortunate enough to take a friend’s photos in her bedroom and I thought it was such a personal touch to the image.
-You not only capture your family but you are able to capture the place where you spend the most time.
-By choosing to have your photos taken at home you are able to get a more “lifestyle” type feel to your images.
-It is as though, you are living your everyday and they are just be captured.
+You not only capture your family, but you are able to capture the place where you spend the most time.
+By choosing to have your photos taken at home you can get a more “lifestyle” type feels to your images.
+It is as though; you are living your everyday.

 Pros: Can Shoot mid- day.
 Comfort of your own home.